Hip Dysplasia in Dogs: What Should Every Owner Know?

 What causes hip dysplasia in dogs?

-Genetics are the biggest factor.
+Genetics are the biggest factor followed by excessive body weight.
 If a dog's parents had hip dysplasia, there's a much higher risk.
+But environment plays a role too:

 • Rapid growth (especially from overfeeding puppies)